open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/_index.md

 [logs](/docs/concepts/signals/logs/).

-OpenTelemetry provides [APIs and SDKs for eleven languages](/docs/languages) to facilitate the process of instrumenting your code.
+OpenTelemetry provides [APIs and SDKs for eleven languages](/docs/languages) to facilitate instrumenting your code.
 Among others it provides the following benefits:

 - Each language-specific implementation of the API and SDK follows the requirements and expectations of the